47chapters/letsgo/docs/how-to/manage-trust-and-authentication.md

 ### Authorization

-Access tokens created using the built-in issuer using either of the two methods above have the same value of the `iss` and `sub` claims.
+Access tokens created by the built-in issuer using either of the two methods above have the same value of the `iss` and `sub` claims.
 The value has the format `letsgo:{random-identifier}`.
 You need to account for such tokens when making any authorization decisions following a successful authentication.

 ### Related topics